moffin-tech/api-examples/request-jumio-id-validation/README.md

 ### Configuring Credentials: Only If Not Using Moffin's

-Configure your Jumio OAuth2 Clients credentials, which can be found in the [customer-portal](https://customer-portal.netverify.com/), under "Settings" > "API Credentials" > "OAuth2 Clients", in order to integrate with Moffin using the `/credential/jumio` endpoint.
+Configure your Jumio OAuth2 Clients credentials, which can be found in the [customer-portal](https://customer-portal.netverify.com/), under "Settings" > "API Credentials" > "OAuth2 Clients", to integrate with Moffin using the `/credential/jumio` endpoint.
 Provide the CLIENT_ID and CLIENT_SECRET when making the request.

 ```js
 const { data: configureCredential } = await client.post("/credential/jumio", {